Jay-Zou/feature-fromater/README.md

-### A formater for the cucumber's feature file's json-like block
+### A formatter for the cucumber's feature file's json-like block

 Just format the json-like contents between the `triple quotes`->`"""`